backdrop-contrib/pseudo_field/README.txt

 Description
 -----------

-The extra fields that can be attached to the entity hook_field_extra_fields() lack the overall look and feel of real fields because real fields have labels and a theme around them while extra fields look pretty bare.
-In order utilize the "field" theme around extra fields, this module allows you to add "#pseudo_field" attribute to an extra field render array and it will be themed with "field" theme.
+The extra fields that can be attached to the entity using hook_field_extra_fields() lack the overall look and feel of real fields because real fields have labels and a theme around them while extra fields look pretty bare.

+In order to utilize the "field" theme around extra fields, this module allows you to add "#pseudo_field" attribute to the extra field render array and it will be themed with the "field" theme.

 Note: If extra field render array has children arrays, they will be rendered as a multiple value field.